HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dcs/configuration/dcs_config_nonwin.md

 # Configure Document Conversion Services for Systems Other than Windows

-Configure the Document Conversion Services to complete document conversions in an operating system other than Windows.
+In HCL Portal version CF205 and later, Document Conversion Services uses Apache Tika for fresh installs.
+Apache Tika does not require configuration for DCS.
+In HCL Portal version CF204 and earlier, HCL Portal installations upgraded from CF203 or CF204, and HCL Portal installations upgraded after [manually backing up the Oracle Stellent files](../dcs_backup.md), configure the Document Conversion Services to complete document conversions in an operating system other than Windows.
 You must complete the following steps whenever you start the Portal server from a new terminal window.

 1. Ensure that the oiexport directory is in the PATH as wp_profile_root/PortalServer/config/oiexport:$PATH.